-Like many other students demanding their justified rights, Nader Akoum and Leen El-Harake are asking LAU to cancel the raise of Spring 2021’s tuition fees, increase their transparency with the student body, and partner up with the elected student council members.
+Like many other students, Nader Akoum and Leen El-Harake are asking LAU to cancel the raise of Spring 2021’s tuition fees, increase their transparency with the student body, and partner up with the elected student council members.

 Nader Akoum told The961 that the main reason behind this strike is not just for LAU but for all educational institutions that have upped their dollar rate amid a crippling economic situation, notably LAU and AUB.

 “In a very short period of time, they are expecting us to adapt to this change,” Akoum told us.
 “This will put the education of several students at risk.”

 Akoum explained that students are being exposed to simplified documents that justify the increase in a vague manner, when, in reality, students have no idea how the tuition is being invested or allocated.

 “We’re concerned if AUB and LAU are using student’s tuitions the way they should.
 We don’t even know if the staff at these universities are still getting paid at the old dollar rate or the semi-official one,” he said.

 When asked how the daily sit-in will look like with the coming complete lockdown, Akoum explained that they will be moving into an online program, with webinars and open discussions through digital platforms.

 Up until now, LAU has not responded to the daily strike of Akoum and El-Harake.

 “The strike is going to continue until the day change in the tuition fee is officially activated,” Akoum stated.
 “There will be more dire measures from our end, such as boycotting classes as well as payments.”

 Leen El-Harake, who is the LAU’s vice president of the student council, posted a video message on Tuesday, addressing the legality of this situation.